Faracurs/bnb-chain-dev-services/README.md

 - Fixed build errors related to missing modules and components (March 6, 2025)
 - Added minimal Pages Router components for compatibility (March 6, 2025)
 - Downgraded React to version 18 for better compatibility with dependencies (March 6, 2025)
+- Added valid React components to all pages to fix build errors (March 6, 2025)